TensorsInRain/TensorsInRain.github.io/Tutorials/MachineLearning/ConfusionMatrix.md

 Number of ones predicted as ones 10
 ```

+Based on the confusion matrix the total number of correct classifications will be the sum of all of the numbers on the diagonal and the number of incorrect classifications will be the sum of all other numbers in the matrix.
+Let's print out these numbers for our model to see how it performs.

 ```python
 print("Total number of correct predictions: ", CM[0][0] + CM[1][1])
 print("Total number of incorrect predictins: ", CM[0][1] + CM[1][0])